 JNJ has a relatively low dividend yield compared to my other high flyers, it's currently at 2.48%.
 Normally I'd buy stocks that have a dividend yield over 3% if it's my first time entering a position, but I've held onto JNJ for years and just added to it instead.
 JNJ pays a dividend every 3 months and the next one will be in March for $1.01 per share.

 If I had 25,000 shares of JNJ - roughly $4,025,000 invested with JNJ - I'd be on target to making my $100,000 a year passive income, but c'mon!
 Who has a cool $4 million lying around?

-What I love about JNJ is its fundamentals, sure it has a high PE Ratio of 29.12 but it has a foward PE of 16+, its earnings are forecasted to get stronger!
+What I love about JNJ is its fundamentals, sure it has a high PE Ratio of 29.12 but it has a forward PE of 16+, and its earnings are forecasted to get stronger!
 At $5.51 per share, its earnings are really strong.

 The best part?
 It has a beta of 0.72, which means it's not very volatile compared to the rest of the market.
 It's a steady ship that's sailing to my passive income destination and making me money.

 Passive Income Risks